-The consolidated entity's Development intangible assets are reviewed for impairment at a CGU level using operating segments and individually identifiable projects to develop appropriate discounted cash flow models.
+The Consolidated Entity's intangible assets are reviewed for impairment at a CGU level using operating segments and individually identifiable projects to develop appropriate discounted cash flow models.
 The discounted cash flow models take into account a range of factors including:

-- the status of an individual project with regard to its stage of project development; - the extent of any incremental costs expected to be incurred to commercialise the development assets; - five to ten year (resource sector) forecast revenues from commercialisation of the development assets, including assumptions with respect to market penetration rates, with sales growth dependent upon either the quantum of projects forecast to commence or Australian and global market penetration rates for specific segments which vary from less than 1% increasing to over 5% over the forecast period;

-- the risks attached to commercialising the asset, including any industry specific or regulatory risk;

-- anticipated levels of competition; and

-- other general economic factors.
+- the status of an individual project with regard to its stage of project development; - the extent of any incremental costs expected to be incurred to commercialise the development assets; - five to twenty year (resource sector) forecast revenues from commercialisation of the development assets, including assumptions with respect to sales growth dependent upon either the quantum of projects forecast to commence: - the risks attached to commercialising the asset, including any industry specific or regulatory risk; - · anticipated levels of competition; and - other general economic factors.